ICPSR Access Policy Framework

 As a membership-based consortium, ICPSR has a Constitution and a set of Bylaws that describe its organizational identity, membership and governance structure, stakeholders, and organizational procedures.
 The Constitution lays out ICPSR's mandate to provide access to data resources:

 The purposes of the ICPSR are to promote and facilitate research and instruction in the social sciences and related areas, by acquiring, developing, archiving, and disseminating data and documentation for instruction and research; conducting related instructional programs; conducting such other activities as may be authorized in accord with the Bylaws; and obtaining the resources necessary to accomplish these purposes.

-ICPSR enters into agreements with government agencies, foundations, and other funders to distribute data on behalf of the sponsoring entities.
-Thus, contractual obligations to sponsors provide another aspect of ICPSR's mandate to provide access to data resources.
+ICPSR enters into contracts, inter-agency agreements, and grants with government agencies, foundations, and other funders to distribute data on behalf of the sponsoring entities.
+Thus, legal obligations to sponsors provide another aspect of ICPSR's mandate to provide access to data resources.